timeplus-io/docs/docs/sql-create-function.md

 * Line 5 and 6: iterating the input array and add 5 to each value
 * Line 8: return an array of new values
 * Line 10: close the code block.

+You can also add `EXECUTION_TIMEOUT <num>` to the end of the `CREATE FUNCTION` to customize the timeout for calling remote endpoints.
+By default the timeout is 10000 milliseconds (i.e. 10 seconds).

 :::info
 In Timeplus Enterprise, you can add debug information via `console.log(..)` in the JavaScript UDF.
 The logs will be available in the server log files.